brandonyapel/testing/README.md

 Copy the oddEven module into a new module called `howManyEvenAndOdd`.

 Change the function to take in an array of numbers.
-The functin should return an object with the counts of odd and even numbers in the array.
+The function should return an object with the counts of odd and even numbers in the array.

 Something like this: